Editor’s Note: This post is not intended as medical advice. Always consult a medical professional or physician before treatment of any kind.

-A tubal ligation would have been a great option for me during my son’s delivery because I was having a C-section (a tubal now would be major surgery).
-I declined it for two reasons …
+A tubal ligation would have been a great option for me during my son’s delivery, because I was having a C-section (a tubal now would be major surgery).
+But I declined it for two reasons.

-The first was my fear of complications like Post Tubal Ligation Syndrome (PTLS).
-Women with PTLS suffer all kinds of symptoms like irritability, irregular periods, memory loss, yeast infection-like itchiness, and a whole bunch of other not-fun-at-all stuff.
+The first was my fear of scary complications I’d heard of, like Post Tubal Ligation Syndrome (PTLS).
+Women with PTLS reportedly suffer all kinds of symptoms like irritability, irregular periods, memory loss, yeast infection-like itchiness, and a whole bunch of other not-fun-at-all stuff.
 Even though the odds of developing that were low, my hormonal brain was too scared of the risk.

-Unfortunately, I failed to take into account the fear of pregnancy every month.
-I currently have an IUD but I’ve had some side effects that make me not want to use it long-term.
+Unfortunately, I failed to take into account the fear of pregnancy that comes up every month.
+I currently have an IUD, but I’ve had some side effects that make me not want to use it long-term.
 These side effects also mimic my early pregnancy symptoms (breast tenderness, nausea, and missed periods), so I practically have a heart attack every month.
-Pregnancies with IUDs are rare but could be life-threatening for someone with my clotting history, as they have a higher rate of miscarriage.
-Every month I fight the urge to use a pregnancy test, when really, it’s not something I should have to worry about at all.
+(And I do mean every. single. month.)
+Pregnancies with IUDs are rare, but they do happen.
+And with someone with my clotting history, they could be life-threatening.
+Every month, I fight the urge to use a pregnancy test, when really, it’s not something I should have to worry about at all.

-My husband WILL get a vasectomy, but the fact remains that for now, the burden of birth control is mine, and I wish I’d really considered that before I’d checked “no” on the pre-surgery paperwork.
+The plan is for my husband to one day get a vasectomy, but the fact remains that for now, the burden of birth control remains mine, and I wish I’d really considered that before I’d checked “no” on the pre-surgery paperwork.

 Now, 16 months later, I’m in a much better position to accept the permanence of a tubal ligation.
 I’ve given away all of my baby gear and the newborn clothes are long-gone.